scipy-conference/scipy_proceedings/papers/arnold/divisi.rst

 .. figure:: k-value-graph.png

-   Figure 2: Evaluating the predictive accuracy of the truncated SVD on ConceptNet for various values of *k*.
+   Evaluating the predictive accuracy of the truncated SVD on ConceptNet for various values of *k*.

 ..
 Working with categories